About Alexandra Paul

 Alexandra was mostly out of work and in a mask in 2020, but she started off 2021 starring in the film Tethered and followed that up with Baby Steps, a sequel to her 2018 movie Say Yes.
 Baby Steps was released in 2023.

-Alexandra co-hosts a weekly podcast, Switch4Good which is heard worldwide and has over 3 million downloads and YouTube views.
+Alexandra co-hosts a weekly podcast, Switch4Good which is heard worldwide and has 5 million downloads and YouTube views.
+It was awarded Mercy for Animals’ Best Vegan Podcast in 2024.

 Acting Career Overview